Tim-xiaofan/Effective-Modern-Cpp/Chapter 5. Rvalue References, Move Semantics,and Perfect Forwarding/README.md

 * Assume that move operations are not present, not cheap, and not used.
 * In code with known types or support for move semantics, there is no need for assumptions.

+# Item 30: Familiarize yourself with perfect forwarding failure cases.
+## Things to Remember
+* Perfect forwarding fails when template type deduction fails or when it deduces the wrong type.
+* The kinds of arguments that lead to perfect forwarding failure are braced ini‐ tializers, null pointers expressed as 0 or NULL, declaration-only integral const static data members, template and overloaded function names, and bitfields.